christianotieno/todo-list/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone who reviewed our code.
-- Inspiration.

 ## 📝 License